 Romantische Straße Route in the Romantic Franconia Region

 Fewer visitors visit the romantic sights directly to the south of Rothenburg allowing those who do to enjoy these sights in relative peace and quiet.
 Highlights here include:

 - Schillingsfürst’s Spanish Baroque palace;

 - Feuchtwangen’s 12th-century Romanesque cloisters; and

-- Dinkelsbühl’s romantic old town, half-timbered buildings, interesting church, and intact town wall.
+- Dinkelsbühl’s romantic old town, half-timbered buildings, an interesting church, and an intact town wall.

 Between Dinkelsbühl and Augsburg are further small towns worth visiting for romantic and historic sights: